 A Wise account is the perfect alternative to having a bank account abroad.

 There are no annual fees, and currency conversion uses the mid-market rate with no markup - just a low fee per transaction.
-You’ll get a linked Mastercard for easy spending, and your own bank details for fee-free payments from the UK, US, Euro area, Poland, Australia and New Zealand.
+You’ll get a linked debit card for easy spending, and your own bank details for fee-free payments from the UK, US, Euro area, Poland, Australia and New Zealand.

-Get a multi-currency account and get paid with your own bank details.
+Get the Wise multi-currency account and get paid with your own bank details.

 How to use the take-home pay calculator: